 This second cistern supports the water features and provides irrigation for the landscaping.
 It is made of galvanized steel with a heavy polyethylene liner.
 It holds 6,500 gallons of water, also collected from the roof of the DRLC.
-A set of underground pipes connect it to the tinaja and stream, where an electric pump circulates the water through the features.
-The stored rainwater also supports native landscaping plants, gardens, and the Father Kino Heritage Orchard via a drip irrigation system.
+A set of underground pipes connects it to the tinaja and stream, where an electric pump circulates the water through the features.
+The stored rainwater also supports native landscaping plants, gardens, and the heritage orchard via a drip irrigation system.

 Climate models are uncertain about future precipitation patterns.
 What we do know is that higher temperatures increase both water demand and evaporation—and that many areas, including Tucson, are already exceeding the range of natural variability for extreme warm temperatures.